Captiosus510/compression_garmin/README.md

 ![Decompression Flowchart](./doc/decompression_garmin.drawio.png)

+## Runtime Analysis

+This algorithm runs in time complexity of O(n) with a space complexity of O(1) on compression.

+On decompression, it runs in time and space complexity of O(n).

 ## Testing

 To properly test my code, I also wrote the decompression function descibed at the end of the thought process section which would help validate the lossless compression.
 Then I created a main file to host some basic I/O processing and facilitate the testing process.